What is Sudoer ?

 When a user escalates his privileges on Linux, the user issues a `sudo` command.
 The OS then tracks the user as `root` from that point, all the activity for that user will be tracked as `root`.

-Why is important from a security stand point ?
+Why is this important from a security stand point ?

 Typically most user and insider actions that cause an incident would require escalated privileges.
 Incident response for alerts involving user "root" needs to be investigated from a perspective of the original user who escalated his or her privileges to the corresponding "root" user.